 On the side: A simple salad balances a sausage roll beautifully.
 Consider adding a little apple to your salad, as it pairs with the pork sausage well.
 Either a green or cabbage salad works well.
 Potato salad is another nice option.

-Get the Recipe: Easy Homemade Sausage Rolls
+Get the Recipe: Easy Puff Pastry Sausage Rolls

 These delicious and easy sausage rolls start with store-bought puff pastry and store-bought pork sausage.
+Make them large for a great lunch or dinner or cut into smaller pieces for appetizers.

-5 stars from 8 ratings
+4.89 stars from 9 ratings

 Prep Time: 15 minutes